rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 This forces the use of public keys as form of authentication.

-### Disable password authentication
+### Prioritizing Public Keys

 `PasswordAuthentication no`

-This disables the login with password.
+This ensures that our client always prioritizes the use of public keys above all other password-based methods.

 ### Disable host based authentication